-- Attempts to cause serious bodily injury to another, or causes such intentional property damage or acts with reckless indifference leading to injury
+- Attempts to cause serious bodily injury to another, or causes such intentional property damage or act with reckless indifference leading to injury

-- Attempts to cause seriously bodily injury to another with use of a deadly weapon
+- Attempts to cause serious bodily injury to another with the use of a deadly weapon

 - Recklessly causes bodily injury to another with a deadly weapon